LastDerivative/CAP4770HousePrices2024/README.md

 - Model Training:
   - Trains a Gradient Boosting Regressor with specified hyperparameters
   - Trains a Neural Network using MinMaxScaler and MLPRegressor
+  - Trains a Stacked model that combines both the Gradient Boosting and Neural Networks
 - Model Evaluation:
   - Evaluates model performance using K-Fold Cross-Validation
   - Computes Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and compares to a baseline